Loveland to pay $3 million to settle lawsuit from violent arrest of 73-year-old with dementia

 The city of Loveland will pay Karen Garner $3 million to settle a lawsuit brought on by her violent arrest in 2020, the city announced Wednesday.

-Garner, a 73-year-old woman who has dementia, was arrested after she was accused of stealing less than $15 worth of items from a Walmart store.
+Garner, who has dementia, was arrested after she was accused of stealing less than $15 worth of items from a Walmart store.
+She was 73 at the time.

-While arresting Garner, the officers broke her arm and dislocated her shoulder.

 "The settlement with Karen Garner will help bring some closure to an unfortunate event in our community but does not upend the work we have left to do.
 We extend a deep and heartfelt apology to Karen Garner and her family for what they have endured as a result of this arrest," said Loveland City Manager Steve Adams.